bhaddacak/bhaddacak.github.io/_pages/cribudstu.md

 Why that can happen if we are rational beings?
 As modern cognitive sciences tell us, however, we are normally not so reasonable.
 Because using reasoning is costly, and we tend to be lazy when thinking about things.
 Psychologists therefore see our way of thinking as a dual process, widely called *System 1* (intuitive processor) and *System 2* (conscious rule interpreter).[^twosystems]

-[^twosystems]: Jack Lyons and Barry Ward, 2018, *The New Critical Thinking: An Empirically Informed Introduction*, Routledge, pages 4--5.
+[^twosystems]: Jack Lyons and Barry Ward, 2018, *The New Critical Thinking: An Empirically Informed Introduction*, Routledge, pp. 4--5.
 The most complete and readable book about the two systems is Daniel Kahneman, 2011, *Thinking, Fast and Slow*, Macmillan.

 In short, System 1 is quick, automatic, and unconscious process, while System 2 is slow, deliberate, and effortful.
 The two systems are suitable for different tasks: in daily routine we mostly use System 1, in solving a Math problem we use System 2, for example.
 Both systems are the source of our beliefs.
 We can believe many things by our 'intuition' or by our conscious reasoning.
 Unfortunately, System 1 or 'intuition' often wins and causes more problems in life.